junhochoi/quiche-docker-examples/curl/README.md

-# A Sample Docker containter for curl + quiche
+# A Sample Docker Container for curl + quiche

 To use docker hub image without local build, use `junhochoi/quiche-docker-examples:curl` as an image name.